luisfop/Ecommerce-case/README.md

 ![image](https://user-images.githubusercontent.com/42620311/190670261-a14d7e6e-92eb-414a-9cc8-b9111ca63162.png)

-How to run
+# How Clone
-Clone: To clone the project please go to: https://github.com/luisfop/Ecommerce-case.git

 On the terminal execute:
 git clone: https://github.com/luisfop/Ecommerce-case.git

-Open the Ecommerce-case folder:
+Open the Ecommerce-case folder: cd Ecommerce-case/

-cd Ecommerce-case/
-Execute the command :
+Execute the command:

 npm install
 or
 yarn install

-To run the application execute the command line:
+# To run the application execute the command line:
+yarn start
+or
+npm start

+# How to Use

 npm run serve
 or